|

 Top 10+ Albums You May Not Have Heard ...
 But Definitely Worth a Listen! [on Spotify] |

-Before I get started with this list, there are two albums that I want to recommend highly ... but I also want to acknowledge a potential "conflict of interest." ;) The two albums below (before we get to my 10+) are ones that I strongly recommend:
+Before I get started with my list in this category, there are two albums that I want to recommend highly ... but I also want to acknowledge a potential "conflict of interest." ;) Those two albums are:

 - Mr. Green, Volume 1, Carney